 The directors' maintain that the Corporation must conduct and be seen to conduct its business dealings in accordance with all applicable laws and the highest ethical standards.
-The Corporation's reputation for honesty and integrity amongst its shareholders and other stakeholders is key to the success of its business.
+The Corporation's reputation for honesty and integrity amongst its Shareholders and other stakeholders is key to the success of its business.
 No employee or director will be permitted to achieve results through violation of laws or regulations, or through unscrupulous dealings.

-Any director with a conflict of interest or who is capable of being perceived as being in conflict of interest with respect to the Corporation must abstain from discussion and voting by the board of directors or any committee of the board of directors on any motion to recommend or approve the relevant agreement or transaction.
-The board of directors must comply with conflict of interest provisions of the OBCA.
+Any director with a conflict of interest or who is capable of being perceived as being in conflict of interest with respect to the Corporation must abstain from discussion and voting by the Board or any committee of the Board on any motion to recommend or approve the relevant agreement or transaction.
+The Board must comply with conflict of interest provisions of the OBCA.